Rosh HaAyin: Rosh HaAyin Torah Core

+City of Music

+In recent years, the city council of Rosh HaAyin has been branding the city as the "City of Music."
+As part of this initiative, significant resources have been invested in musical education.
+One of the key projects is the "Sounds of Music Promenade," a scenic walkway built along the Raba Stream, featuring musical elements.
+Additionally, many of the city's roundabouts are decorated with statues of musical instruments and musicians.

+In 2007, the Rosh HaAyin Music Center was established.
+It includes the municipal conservatory, the "Mizmorei Teiman" (Yemenite Melodies) choir, and various other music programs.
+Each year during the Sukkot holiday, the city hosts a music and food festival called "Timna" in the Lev HaIr Park (Heart of the City Park).
+The festival runs for several days, from the afternoon into the night, and features live performances, and food stalls.

+Culture Hall

+In 2023, the Kimerling Culture Hall was inaugurated, featuring a performance auditorium with over 600 seats.

+Heritage

+A cave, discovered during construction work in the residential neighborhood of Psagot Afek, contains remarkable speleothems, notably stalactites.

 Transportation

-Public Transportation
+Public transportation

 The city of Rosh HaAyin is served by Afikim and Egged bus companies.
-These bus companies, especially Afikim, serve internal transit, and they connect Rosh HaAyin to nearby towns such as Kafr Qasim and Petah Tikva, to Tel Aviv, as well as along Highway 5 to the settlement of Ariel in the Occupied West Bank.
+These, especially Afikim, serve internal transit, and they connect Rosh HaAyin to nearby towns such as Kafr Qasim and Petah Tikva, to Tel Aviv, as well as along Highway 5 to the settlement of Ariel in the West Bank.

-The city is served by Rosh HaAyin North railway station, located Northwest of the city.
-Herzliya–Ashkelon line runs through this station, and it connects Rosh HaAyin to Herzliya in the Northern direction, and to Petah Tikva, Tel Aviv, and Ashkelon in the Southern direction.
+The city is served by Rosh HaAyin North railway station, located northwest of the city.
+Herzliya–Ashkelon line runs through this station, which connects Rosh HaAyin to Herzliya in the Northern direction, and to Petah Tikva, Tel Aviv, and Ashkelon in the Southern direction.

 Roads

 The city is located at the interchange between Highway 6 (Trans-Israel Highway) and Highway 5 (Trans-Samaria Highway).
 Westbound Highway 5 provides connections to North-South thoroughfares that connect to localities in the Tel Aviv Metro Area.
 Eastbound Highway 5 crosses into the Occupied West Bank, passing through Kafr Qassem/Kafr 'Ein Checkpoint.
 This highway provides connections to several settlements such as Ariel.
 Southbound Highway 6 provides connections to Jerusalem, Ben Gurion Airport, and further south to Beersheba.
 Northbound Highway 6 provides connections to Haifa and Galilee.

 Route 444 connects the city to its southern neighbors like El'ad and its northern neighbor Jaljulia.
 Route 483 connects Rosh HaAyin to Petah Tikva to the west.

 The city is also collected to Kafr Qassem via a bridge over Highway 5.